 Disclosure – Where I can I have linked to the books on Amazon for you.
 These are affiliate links which just means if you buy through them I get a small commission, this does not affect the price you pay.

 E is 16 months and doesn’t sit still for long so reading can be a challenge.
-Last week I shared some of our favourite books and ways to keep her engaged.
+Last week I shared some of our favourite books for babies and toddlers and ways to keep her engaged.

 Hairy Maclary from Donaldson’s dairy, Lynley Dodd